ToaHartor/GI-cutscenes/README.md

 ### 3. Commands

-There are 3 different commands available :
+There are 3 different commands available to be used on the files :
 - `demuxUsm` to demux a specific USM file, extracting audio and video and convert extracted HCA files into WAV
 - `batchDemux` to demux all USM files into a specific folder
 - `convertHca` to convert a HCA file into WAV

 Several options are available for most of the commands :
-`--output` allows to choose the output folder `--merge` adds a merging step, putting the video, the audio (and the subtitles if the `--subs` option is also there) into a single MKV file
+- `--output` allows to choose the output folder
+- `--merge` adds a merging step, putting the video, the audio (and the subtitles if the `--subs` option is also there) into a single MKV file.
+Subtitles will be automatically converted to the SSA format and stored in the `Subs` folder in the output directory if the `--no-cleanup` option is entered.
-`--no-cleanup` disables the suppression of the extracted files after merging `--mkv-engine` specifies the merging program used (either `internal`, `mkvmerge` or `ffmpeg`, using the internal method by default)
+- `--no-cleanup` disables the suppression of the extracted files after merging
+- `--mkv-engine` specifies the merging program used (either `internal`, `mkvmerge` or `ffmpeg`, using the internal method by default)
+- `--audio-format` and `--video-format` can be used to select codecs.
+If at least one option is chosen, **the merging engine is changed to FFMPEG**.

+Maintenance commands and options:
+- `update` retrieves the latest `versions.json` file from the repository and checks if a new version has to be downloaded.
+It can take several optional parameters as follows :
+	- `--no-browser` to not automatically open the browser if a new version is available
+	- `--proxy <uri>` to specify a web proxy for the requests
+- `reset` resets the configuration file (`appsettings.json`) to its default state
+- `--stack-trace` enable the stack trace print of errors in the terminal

 ### Examples
 - `GICutscenes -h` displays the help menu